d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 the data-generating distribution $p(\mathbf{x},y)$ can shift in arbitrary ways at any point in time, then learning a robust classifier is impossible.
-In the most pathological case, if the label defnitions themselves can change at a moments notice: if suddenly what we called "cats" are now dogs and what we previously called "dogs" are now in fact cats,
+In the most pathological case, if the label definitions themselves can change at a moments notice: if suddenly what we called "cats" are now dogs and what we previously called "dogs" are now in fact cats,